Paul Eugene Holden: Stanford professor and consulting engineer in interwar period

 In 1925 Holden moved west joining the faculty of the new Stanford Graduate School of Business, where he was appointed Professor of Industrial Management.
 In the further interwar period he was also consulting engineer at many Pacific Coast companies, national and international.

-Selected by President Herbert Hoover he had joined a commission to reorganize the United States Patent Office.
+Selected by President Herbert Hoover, he had joined a commission to reorganize the United States Patent Office.
 For the American Engineering Council he conducted a nationwide study of safety and production in 1926.
 In the year 1930-31 he cooperated with Henry Wallace Clark to study major European companies in France, Germany, and Denmark.
 During World War II he became an industrial advisor to the Office of Production Management.

 Stanford professor and board member after war period

-After the war Holden continued to serve as Professor at the Stanford Graduate School of Business, and in 1952 was founding director of its executive education program until 1961.
-In 1958 he was also founding director of the Stanford Sloan Program, where he served until 1962.
-Upon his retired as Professor in 1959, he was appointed Professor Emeritus.
+After the war Holden continued to serve as a Professor at the Stanford Graduate School of Business, and in 1952 was the founding director of its executive education program until 1961.
+In 1958 he was also the founding director of the Stanford Sloan Program, where he served until 1962.
+Upon his retired as a Professor in 1959, he was appointed Professor Emeritus.

-In the late 1940s Holden had joined Booz Allen Hamilton as senior consultant in the field of top management: organization and control until his retirement in 1959.
-From 1962 to 1968 he served another five years as senior management consultant with the Stanford Research Institute.
-Over the years he had also joined the board of directors and board of trustees from several minor public and private companies, and served in several professional organizations.
+In the late 1940s Holden joined Booz Allen Hamilton as a senior consultant in the field of top management: organization and control until his retirement in 1959.
+From 1962 to 1968 he served another five years as a senior management consultant with the Stanford Research Institute.
+Over the years he had also joined the boards of directors and board of trustees from several minor public and private companies, and served in several professional organizations.

-In recognition of his contributions to the management profession Holden was awarded Henry Laurence Gantt Medal in 1941 by the Academy of Management and the ASME.
+In recognition of his contributions to the management profession Holden was awarded the Henry Laurence Gantt Medal in 1941 by the Academy of Management and the ASME.
 In 1975 former students, friends and business established the Paul E. Holden Endowed Professorship in Management at Stanford.